 Applications can be:

 - emailed to the address on the form

 - turned in at Beloit Memorial to our D-108 office

 - turned in at South Beloit High School to the main office (to Keeley)

-Although we will still accept late applications, preference will be given to freshmen who complete and turn in all three parts of their applications on time.
+Although we will still accept late applications, preference will be given to freshmen and sophomores who complete their applications on time.